quanterall/HaskellMaterials/basics/03-effectful.md

    all files in that path.
 You will need to determine what is a file and what isn't([2],[3],[4]).

 5. Make the function that you created in exercise 3 work for an entire directory, returning a list of the type you defined.
+Use the function you defined in exercise 4 and see if you can find a function that allows you to run the function from exercise 3 on the list of files, returning a list of whatever type you return from that.

 6. Define a data type `FileType` representing either a `Directory` or `File` and create a function that takes a path and returns all the paths inside of it as either `Directory`[5] or `File`,